 DJI Mini 4 Pro Remote ID — Battery Rules and Compliance Explained

-The DJI Mini 4 Pro Remote ID situation tripped me up badly on my first commercial shoot.
-I had the standard Intelligent Flight Battery installed, no broadcast module, and a client waiting on aerial footage for a real estate listing.
-Turned out I was technically non-compliant and had no idea.
-The problem isn’t that the rules are hard — it’s that the DJI Mini 4 Pro’s Remote ID behavior actually changes depending on which battery you snap in.
-That’s genuinely unusual in the drone world, and it catches people off guard constantly.
+DJI Mini 4 Pro Remote ID has gotten complicated with all the conflicting information flying around.
+I know because I learned everything there is to know about this subject the hard way — standing on a client’s property, standard Intelligent Flight Battery installed, no broadcast module, a real estate agent waiting on aerial footage, and the slow realization that I was technically non-compliant.
+The rules themselves aren’t hard.
+What trips people up is that the Mini 4 Pro’s Remote ID behavior actually shifts depending on which battery you’ve snapped in.
+That’s genuinely unusual in the drone world — and it catches people off guard constantly.

 Let me break this down completely so you don’t end up in the same position.